 In September 2016, Google filed a patent for context vectors that would improve search.
-In this article, I’m going to (briefly) explain what this patent can tell us about RankBrain (Google’s AI algorithm) and how you can easily gain a huge SEO advantage over your competitors.
+In this 4th chapter of our efficient SEO guide, I’m going to (briefly) explain what this patent can tell us about RankBrain (Google’s AI algorithm) and how you can easily gain a huge SEO advantage over your competitors.

 The website SEO by the Sea published a very interesting article about the patent and cited Bloomberg’s in-depth intro to RankBrain titled Google Turning Its Lucrative Web Search Over to AI Machines: